Periodontitis vs Gingivitis: Know the Differences & Warning Signs

 - changes in your “bite” or tooth alignment

 At this point, periodontitis can become a vicious cycle.
-As your body tries to fight the infection, tartar moves farther beneath the gum line, creating an even deeper infection that your body in turn tries to fight.
+As your body tries to fight the infection by moving away from the tartar, the pocket deepens and the tartar moves farther beneath the gum line, creating an even deeper infection that your body in turn tries to fight.

 If this process continues untreated, the bones and tissues that hold your teeth will deteriorate and your gums will continue to worsen until your teeth become loose and then eventually fall out.
 Your house will crumble.